DOCKER

 15. What is a multi-stage build in Docker?
 Why use it?

-instructions to reduce final image size by copying only needed artifacts to the final stage.
+Answer: It allows using multiple FROM instructions to reduce final image size by copying only needed artifacts to the final stage.

 Example: